dcellison/phi/grammar/function.md

-the 208 words in this section are the complete set of words possible, given phi's syllable structures and the patterns in the following headings. these words are used in phi for parts of speech such as particles, pronouns, or prepositions.
+the 208 words in this section are the complete set of words possible, given phi's syllable structures and the patterns in the following headings. these words are used in phi for parts of speech such as particles, pronouns, and prepositions.

 ## `[F][D]`